-Prior to consulting Jeannine served as the Director of Grants Information Management for the Foundation Center for 5 years.
+Prior to consulting Jeannine served as the Director of Grants Information Management for the Foundation Center, now Candid, for 5 years.
 During her tenure, she was responsible for providing the leadership, vision, and strategic direction for the Center’s grants collection and outreach efforts.
 Jeannine served as the Center’s team leader for Electronic Reporting initiatives and oversaw the creation and implementation of the new Philanthropy Classification System as well as the Center’s new Enterprise Database Management System.
-In that role, she was also responsible developing and maintaining relationships with the major grants management vendors serving the sector; relationships which are still in place and aid her when assisting client with their vendor selection efforts.
+In that role, she was also responsible for developing and maintaining relationships with the major grants management vendors serving the sector; relationships that are still in place and aid her when assisting clients with their vendor selection efforts.
 In addition to managing the Grants Processing team, she was also involved in product development and played a key role in promoting the Center’s data and tools as resources for grants application and management software platforms.
 While at the Center, Jeannine served as the co-lead of the Center’s 3-year project to design and implement a new enterprise data management system.

 Mary Kadzielski has a decade of experience serving the nonprofit sector.
 Her consulting work has focused on assisting nonprofits with strategy, operations, research, coalition building, and communications.
 Prior to switching to a consulting role, she served as COO of a small non-profit for three years.
 Mary has assisted several nonprofits with adopting and migrating to new technologies including donor, email, event and contact management systems.